ojuschugh1/qemu-kvm-wayland-rutabaga/README.md

 # QEMU/KVM with virtio-gpu-rutabaga & Wayland Forwarding

-This repository contains two Bash scripts:
+This repository contains two Bash scripts each having 2 components/parts:

 1. **`part1.sh`** – Builds a custom QEMU from source with `virtio-gpu-rutabaga` (Rutabaga) support.
 2. **`part2.sh`** – Sets up, configures, and launches a Fedora 41 VM that uses the newly built QEMU binary, enables Wayland-forwarded graphics via Rutabaga, and installs example Wayland applications (e.g. Foot, Gedit, Firefox) in the guest.